binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-8-utility-library.md

 See [part 1] if you want to catch the series from the start.

 [Last time], we described how to source a library without depending on PATH.
-This time we'll look at putting our utility functions in a library and sourcing them from our script.
+This time we'll look at putting our utility function, *sourced*, in a library and source it from our script.

 In the Library, With the Lead Pipe
 ----------------------------------